Bandcamp Picks

 Favorite Tracks: “lucky boy,” “really wish,” “dead to me”

-Hearing OPAQUE is hearing that still slow moving progression on full display; every spellbinding chorus, tranquil coo, and gripping guitar solo is rooted in a local scene in some way.
-It’s in developing and honing the sound the old fashioned way, to rooms of 20 people and on the first of four support slots.
+Hearing OPAQUE is hearing that still-slow-moving progression on full display; every spellbinding chorus, tranquil coo, and gripping guitar solo is rooted in a local scene in some way.
+It’s in developing and honing the sound the old fashioned way, to rooms of 20 people and on the first-of-four support slots.
 If we’re going to combat fascism in the coming years, it will be on the ground and in your community—that same community Mo Dotti has been playing to for years.
 Support them and support your local scene.
-Grab a copy of OPAQUE, one of the years best albums, on Bandcamp today.
+Grab a copy of OPAQUE on Bandcamp.
 [CJ Simonson]

 MIZU’s Score for 4 | 2 | 3 Is Her Dream Come True